Woolly Stitch

 If you are wondering how I did it...
 Well in reality it is like a code-breaking game.

-You do have to match each symbols with the knitting "action"
+You do have to match each symbols with the knitting "action", So I will them out on another piece of paper what the "Action is"

-The thing I stumbled on was this knitting symbol as below.
+The thing I stumbled on was this knitting symbol (as shown above) circled in RED.

 Turns out it was a group of action.. which I Have to use Google Translate to understand the whole series of knitting actions over 3 rows.
 And that's how technology has been really helpful to us when we know how to use it correctly. 😉

-Usually what I do when knitting in symbols;
+Usually what I do when encountering knitting in symbols;

 1) I will go slow in knitting them.